The Military Edition - 2020 Special Edition

 All Vortic watches come with a 2-year warranty.
 The bottom line is, if anything ever goes wrong, even after you have the watch for 2 years, we will take care of you.
 We pride ourselves in our customer service, and we can fix just about anything!

 Check out the link below for the unboxing of the First Edition!
-The Second and Special have some slight changes but those will be a surprise.
+The Second, Third, and Special Editions have some slight changes but those will be a surprise.

 All product and company names, logos, brands, and other trademarks featured or referred to within Vortic's products and services are the property of their respective intellectual property rights holders, if any.
 Those intellectual property rights holders, other than Vortic, LLC, are not affiliated with Vortic, LLC, our products, or our website.
 They do not sponsor or endorse our materials.